 Ownership of data set profiles is assigned when the profiles are defined to RACF but may be changed later.
 Note that ownership of a data set profile does not mean that the owner can automatically access that data set.
-To access a data set, the owner must still be authorized by the DAC and (in Labeled Security Mode) MAC policy rules {AC.2::AC.2.39}.
+To access a data set, the owner must still be authorized by the DAC policy rules {AC.2::AC.2.39-V2R4}.